This is a medical website and contains graphic material.

 Bartholin’s abscess is a result of blockage of the secretions from the Bartholin’s gland.
 The accumulated secretions become infected and an abscess results.
 This is managed by incision, drainage ± marsupialisation.

-Anti-spasmodics, injected into the detrusor muscle of the bladder through an operating cystoscope, can be very effective for reducing the symptoms of Overactive Bladder Syndrome.
+An anti-spasmodic (Botulinum Toxin) is injected into the detrusor muscle of the bladder through an operating cystoscope, This can be very effective for reducing the symptoms of Overactive Bladder Syndrome.
 Treatment takes place in a day case surgery unit and needs to be repeated every 6-9 months.

 The Mirena intrauterine contraceptive device is used for contraception, reduction of menstrual pain and bleeding, reduction of endometriosis symptoms and protection of the lining of the womb in women having oestrogen hormone replacement therapy.
 Insertion is done in the office or as a day case procedure in hospital.